ravinderh17/ravinderh17/README.md

 ### <h1>🚀 About Me </h1>
 A self-taught, passionate and fast-learner full-stack website developer.
-I'm currently enrolled in final-year BE-CSE at Chandigarh University.
+I'm currently open for both intern and full-time roles.

 - I’m keeping up-to-date technologies by daily learning.
 - Make it work, make it right, make it fast.